San Jacinto Battleground State Historic Site: Battleship Texas

 On 17 April 1947, the BattleshipTexas Commission was established by the Texas Legislature to care for the ship.
 The $225,000 necessary to pay for towing her from Baltimore to San Jacinto was the Commission's first task.
 On 17 March 1948, Texas began her journey to her new anchorage along the busy Houston Ship Channel near the San Jacinto Monument, at San Jacinto State Park, arriving on 20 April, where she was turned over to the State of Texas the next day to serve as a permanent memorial.
 Her name was struck from the Naval Vessel Register on 30 April 1948.
 The date of 21 April is significant in that it was the date of the decisive 1836 Battle of San Jacinto that ended the Texas Revolution and led to the creation of the Republic of Texas, which joined the US as a state in 1845.
 Texas was the first battleship memorial museum in the US.
 When the battleship was presented to the State of Texas, she was commissioned as the flagship of the Texas Navy.
 On 31 August 2022, Texas was towed from her berth at San Jacinto to Gulf Copper Dry Dock & Rig Repair in Galveston for extensive repairs.
-She is not expected to return to San Jacinto.
+Her new permanent home will be in Galveston.